aa-dank/app_script_review_sender/README.md

 3. **Run the Distribution:**
    - You can manually run the `processEmailDistributions` function from the Apps Script console or use the custom menu added to the spreadsheet.
+   - After opening the spreadsheet, select **Email Distributions > Send Pending Emails** from the custom menu to trigger the email sending process.

 ---